nucleic/enaml/docs/source/get_started/installation.rst

 projects providing binaries or a simple Python setup script.
 The sections below describe how to install Enaml and all of its dependencies from scratch, starting with the installation of a Python runtime.
-The instructions assume that the user's system has a compliant C++ compiler and the `Git`_ command line tools installed and available on the system path.
+The instructions assume that the user's system has a C++ compiler and the `Git`_ command line tools installed and available on the system path.

 .. _Git: http://git-scm.com